Sight & Sound Theatres FAQs

 Click here for directions.

-Today, Sight & Sound honors our guests with two 2,000-seat theatres, in beautiful Lancaster County, PA, and vibrant Branson, MO.
+Today, Sight & Sound honors our guests with two 2,000-seat theatres, in beautiful Lancaster, PA, and vibrant Branson, MO.
 Each theatre features a magnificent 300-foot wrap-around stage as the majestic centerpiece of a Christian theatrical production company that has entertained and inspired millions of patrons from around the world.

 - Is there a charge for parking, or is there plenty of parking?